 - ¼ cup (64g) buttermilk, room temperature

 - 1 stick (113g) unsalted butter, softened

 For the streusel:

-- 3 tbsp unsalted butter, cold, cut into cubes
+- 3 tablespoon unsalted butter, cold, cut into cubes

-Reduce mixer speed to low.
-Beat in flour mixture in 3 additions, alternating with the wet mixture, beginning and ending with flour.
+- Reduce mixer speed to low.
+Beat in flour mixture in 3 additions, alternating with the sour cream mixture, beginning and ending with flour.
 Mix only until just combined and well blended.

 - Remove the bowl from the stand mixer and fold in the blueberries and remaining flour until just combined.
 Fold gently to prevent crushing the blueberries and making purple batter.

 - Divide the batter evenly between the 12 muffin cups.
 I like to add a few extra berries right on top.